 The Eviction Notice for Nonpayment of Rent should include the total amount of past-due rent owed, but not the amount of any late or other fees the tenant may owe.

 Get the downloadable 14-Day Eviction Notice for Nonpayment of Rent form template below (.pdf direct link).

-A tenant can be evicted in New York if they do not uphold their responsibilities under the terms of a written lease/rental agreement.
+A tenant can be evicted in New York if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

 Typical lease violations could include things like damaging the rental property, having too many people residing in the rental unit, and having a pet when there’s a no-pet policy.

-New York landlords must provide tenants with a 10-Day Notice to Comply, giving tenants 10 days to correct the issue in order to avoid eviction.
+New York landlords must provide tenants with a 10-Day Notice to Comply, giving tenants 10 days to correct the issue to avoid eviction.

 The Notice to Comply should include the specific lease violation(s) and what the tenant can do to correct the issue within the deadline.

 If the tenant does not comply within the time period on the notice, they must be given a second notice, the 30-Day Notice to Quit.